Earth and Environmental Sciences

 Students who wish to take only the lectures should register for V1411.

 EESC V1011x Earth: Origin, Evolution, Processes, Future 4 pts.
 What is the nature of our planet and how did it form?
-From geochemical and geophysical perspectives we explore Earth's internal structure, its dynamical character expressed in plate tectonics, and ask if its future behavior can be known.
+This class explores Earth's internal structure, its dynamical character expressed in plate tectnics and earthquakes, and its climate system.
+It also explores what Earth's future may hold.
 Science Requirement: Partial Fulfillment.
 Lecture and lab.
 Students who wish to take only the lectures should register for V1411.
 Lab Required.

 Course limited to 160.